asczech/2018-08-14-long_reads/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> It is not necessary to bring a laptop.
 Workstations with preinstalled virtual machine with all data and tools will be provided.
-Basic knowledge of bioinformatics and genomics is a prerequisites.
+Basic knowledge of bioinformatics and genomics is a prerequisite.
 Participants will work in a Linux environment.
 </p>